Plymouth Church, Des Moines, Iowa: Abolitionists

 Meeting in Denmark, Iowa, members declare that a higher law than man-made law should guide their acts and that members do nothing to aid in apprehending fugitive slaves.”

 The Underground Railroad route through Des Moines started at Jordan House (West Des Moines, Iowa) The wagons drove along the south bank of the Raccoon river toward the confluence of the Raccoon and Des Moines rivers.
-They passed near downtown Des Moines to cross the Des Moines river by ferry or bridge to reach the capital grounds on the east side of the river.
+They passed near downtown Des Moines to cross the Des Moines river by ferry or bridge to reach the capitol grounds on the east side of the river.
 The railroad trail would have passed near the downtown location of Plymouth Church in order to cross the Des Moines river on the way to the next overnight stopping point near Yellow Banks Park.
 The trail through Iowa continued east to Illinois and eventually the fugitives made their way to Canada.

 One prominent Plymouth founding member who was voted in as a trustee on January 18, 1858 (Minutes, Plymouth Congregational Church, 1858) was John Teesdale, editor of the Des Moines Newspaper: The Des Moines Citizen, renamed the Iowa State Register in January 1860.
 John Brown and Teesdale attended the same Congregational Church in Akron, Ohio.
 Teesdale was an abolitionist and friend of John Brown (abolitionist).
 On one of Brown’s trips through Iowa in 1859, Teesdale met Brown at the Des Moines river and paid the ferry fare for his party to cross.

 In 1882, Teesdale provided a detailed account of his last encounter with Brown in a letter to the editor in the Des Moines Iowa State Register: